LandonSchropp/dotfiles/readme.md

 ## GCC

-Xcode ships with LLVM-GCC, which can cause problems when compiling Ruby.
+The XCode Command Line Tools includes LLVM-GCC, which can cause problems when compiling Ruby.
 To fix this, we need to install GCC:

 ```
 brew tap homebrew/dupes